 Completion of the intermediate level of a foreign language.

 Bachelor of Arts, Philosophy and Religion

 Objective: Graduates will be prepared for and able to pursue graduate studies in religion, philosophy of religion, or a related field.
 Entrance requirements for specific graduate schools may be met through proper course selection.
 Students will be encouraged to spend at least one semester abroad or in an off-campus program.

 Administrator: Joseph Bankard

-Requirements: 52 credits
+Requirements: 53 credits

 BIBL3110.
 Old Testament Interpretation (3)

 BIBL3120.
 New Testament Interpretation (2)

 CHIS3610.
 History of the Christian Tradition I (3)

 CHIS3620.
 History of the Christian Tradition II (3)

 PHIL2020.
 Ethics (3)

 PHIL3010.
 History of Ancient and Medieval Philosophy (3)

 PHIL3020.
 History of Modern Philosophy (3)

-PHIL3060.
-Critical Reasoning (2); or,
+PHIL3080.
+Critical Reasoning (3)

-PHIL3070.
-Formal Logic (2)

 PHIL4520.
 Philosophy of Religion (3)

 PRTH3210.
-Spiritual Formation and Christian Discipleship (2)
+Spiritual Formation (2)

 PRTH3750.
 Compassionate Ministries (2)

 THEO4240.
 Theology of Holiness (2)

 THEO4530.
 Christian Theology I (3)

 THEO4540.
 Christian Theology II (3)

 3 credits in a foreign language

-12 Focus Credits in a particular content area (see below) to be determined in consultation with the designated advisor: George Lyons, Edwin Crawford, or Diane Leclerc.
+12 Focus Credits in a particular content area (see below) to be determined in consultation with the designated advisor: George Lyons, Joseph Bankard, or Diane Leclerc.

 Biblical Literature Focus (BL) (George Lyons, Advisor)

-2 courses in biblical languages (6)
+2-3 courses in biblical languages (6-7)

-Upper division courses in Biblical Literature (BIBL)
+4 credits upper division Biblical Literature (BIBL)

 REST4400.
 Ancient Near Eastern History and Culture (2), or

 REST4600.
 Noncanonical Writings and New Testament Interpretation (2)

 Philosophy Focus (PL) (Joseph Bankard, Advisor)

 PHIL3410.
 Philosophy and Literature of Existentialism (3)

 PHIL4210.
 Contemporary Philosophy (3)

-PHIL4420.
-Metaphysics and Epistemology (3)
+PHIL4430.
+Metaphysics (3)

 PHIL4980.
 Seminar in Philosophy (3)

 Theology Focus (TH) (Diane Leclerc, Advisor)

 THEO3410.
 Philosophy and Literature of Existentialism (3)

 THEO3094.
 Topics in Theology (1-3)

 REST3560.
 World Religions: Asian Traditions (2)

 REST3570.
 World Religions: Western Traditions (2)

 REST4600.
 Noncanonical Writings and New Testament Interpretation (2)

 Minor, Philosophy

 Administrator: Joseph Bankard

 Objective: Students who graduate with this minor will receive an introduction to the field of philosophy, and will be able to relate elements of its historical development and recognize and apply principles of sound reasoning.

-Requirements (15 credits):
+(15 credits):